yrong/node-ldapauth-fork/README.md

 auth.close(function(err) { ... })
 ```

+`LdapAuth` inherits from `EventEmitter`.

 ## Install

     npm install ldapauth-fork

-## License

-MIT.
-See "LICENSE" file.

 ## `LdapAuth` Config Options

 Required ldapjs client options:

-  - `url` - LDAP server URL, eg. *ldaps://ldap.example.com:663*
+  - `url` - LDAP server URL, eg. *ldaps://ldap.example.org:663*

 ldapauth-fork options:

-  - `bindDn` - Admin connection DN, e.g. 'uid=myapp,ou=users,o=example.com'.
+  - `bindDn` - Admin connection DN, e.g. *uid=myapp,ou=users,dc=example,dc=org*.
 Optional.
 If not given at all, admin client is not bound.
 Giving empty string may result in anonymous bind when allowed.
   - `bindCredentials` - Password for bindDn.
   - `searchBase` - The base DN from which to search for users by username.
-E.g. *ou=users,o=example.com*
+E.g. *ou=users,dc=example,dc=org*
   - `searchFilter` - LDAP search filter with which to find a user by username, e.g. *(uid={{username}})*.
-Use the literal *{{username}}* to have the given username be interpolated in for the LDAP search.
+Use the literal *{{username}}* to have the given username interpolated in for the LDAP search.
   - `searchAttributes` - Optional, default all.
 Array of attributes to fetch from LDAP server.
   - `bindProperty` - Optional, default *dn*.
-Property of user to bind against client e.g. *name*, *email*
+Property of the LDAP user object to use when binding to verify the password.
+E.g. *name*, *email*
   - `searchScope` -  Optional, default *sub*.
 Scope of the search, one of *base*, *one*, or *sub*.

-ldapauth-fork options can look for valid users groups too.
+ldapauth-fork can look for valid users groups too.
 Related options:

   - `groupSearchBase` - Optional.
 The base DN from which to search for groups.
 If defined, also `groupSearchFilter` must be defined for the search to work.
   - `groupSearchFilter` - Optional.
 LDAP search filter for groups.
 Place literal *{{dn}}* in the filter to have it replaced by the property defined with `groupDnProperty` of the found user object.
 Optionally you can also assign a function instead.
 The found user is passed to the function and it should return a valid search filter for the group search.